 Offset mortgages are even more tax efficient for higher rate and additional rate taxpayers because they would pay more tax on their savings interest.

-Interest rates on offset mortgages are sometimes higher, so check if you could save more by getting a cheaper normal mortgage and a savings account.
+Offset mortgage rates are sometimes higher than standard mortgages, so check if you could save more by getting a cheaper normal mortgage and a savings account.

 You can calculate your monthly repayment and how much you could save.
 Enter your mortgage balance and term, savings balance and interest rate into an offset mortgage calculator.

-Compare this to the amount you would pay on a normal mortgage and the interest you could get on your savings balance.
+Compare this to the amount you would pay on a normal mortgage and the interest you could get on your savings balance and you will be able to decide if an offset mortgage is right for you.